thiagopg84/ngx-french-toast/projects/ngx-french-toast/README.md

       component: SomeComponent,
       duration: 10000,
       icon: '../assets/svg/sprite.svg#icon-success', // or a URL of a .png, for example
-      infinite: true // if infinite is true, the duration will be ignored });
+      infinite: true, // if infinite is true, the duration will be ignored
+      pinned: true // when set to true, this toast will remain fixed in its position even if new toasts are added, unless the next toast is also pinned
+    });
 ```
 <br>